Decorative neutral curve divider

 How is an RFI different from an RFP or RFQ?

-An RFI is an exploratory request – it asks for general information and capabilities, not detailed proposals or pricing.
-In comparison, an RFP comes later and requests a comprehensive proposal (including how a vendor would solve a specific problem), while an RFQ is focused solely on obtaining price quotes for a well-defined product or service once the details are known.
+An RFI is exploratory — it asks for general capabilities, not detailed proposals or pricing.
+An RFP comes later and requests a comprehensive proposal; an RFQ is focused solely on price quotes for a well-defined product.

 When should you use an RFI?

-Use an RFI at the discovery stage of a project – when you know the problem or need, but you’re not sure what solutions or vendors are available to address it.
-RFIs are most helpful when you want to survey the market, learn about different approaches or technologies, and shortlist qualified suppliers before investing time in a detailed RFP.
+Use an RFI at the discovery stage — when you know the problem but aren't sure what solutions or vendors are available to address it.

 Should an RFI include pricing or quotes?